 -c, --check Enable check-only mode.
-The existing sudoers file will be checked for syntax errors, owner and mode.
+The existing sudoers file (and any other files it includes) will be checked for syntax errors.
+If the -f option has not been specified, visudo will also check the sudoers file owner and mode.
 A message will be printed to the standard output describing the status of sudoers unless the -q option was specified.
 If the check completes successfully, visudo will exit with a value of 0.
 If an error is encountered, visudo will exit with a value of 1. -f sudoers, --file=sudoers Specify an alternate sudoers file location.
 With this option, visudo will edit (or check) the sudoers file of your choice, instead of the default, /etc/sudoers.
 The lock file used is the specified sudoers file with ".tmp" appended to it.
-In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input. - -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
+In check-only mode only, the argument to -f may be '-', indicating that sudoers will be read from the standard input.
+Because the policy is evaluated in its entirety, it is not sufficient to check an individual sudoers include file for syntax errors. - -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
 In this mode details about syntax errors are not printed.
-This option is only useful when combined with the -c option.
-VISUDO(8) -s, --strict Enable strict checking of the sudoers file.
-If an alias is used before it is defined, visudo will consider this a parse error.
-Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. -V, --version Print the visudo and sudoers grammar versions and exit. -x output_file, --export=output_file Export a sudoers in JSON format and write it to output_file.
-If output_file is '-', the exported sudoers policy will be written to the standard output.
-By default, /etc/sudoers (and any files it includes) will be exported.
-The -f option can be used to specify a different sudoers file to export.
-The exported format is intended to be easier for third-party applications to parse than the traditional sudoers format.
-The various values have explicit types which removes much of the ambiguity of the sudoers format.
+This option is only useful when combined with the -c option. - -s, --strict Enable strict checking of the sudoers file.
+If an alias is referenced but not actually defined or if there is a cycle in an alias, visudo will consider this a parse error.
+Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. -V, --version Print the visudo and sudoers grammar versions and exit.
 Debugging and sudoers plugin arguments visudo versions 1.8.4 and higher support a flexible debugging framework that is configured via Debug lines in the sudo.conf(5) file.
 Starting with sudo 1.8.12, visudo will also parse the arguments to the sudoers plugin to override the default sudoers path name, UID, GID and file mode.
 These arguments, if present, should be listed after the path to the plugin (i.e. after sudoers.so).
 Multiple arguments may be specified, separated by white space.
-For example: Plugin sudoers_policy sudoers.so sudoers_mode=0400 The following arguments are supported:
+For example: Plugin sudoers policy sudoers.so sudoers mode=0400 The following arguments are supported:

 sudoers_file=pathname

 The sudoers_file argument can be used to override the default path to the sudoers file.

-sudoers_uid=uid
+sudoers uid=uid

 The sudoers_uid argument can be used to override the default owner of the sudoers file.
 It should be specified as a numeric user ID.

 sudoers_gid=gid

 The sudoers_gid argument can be used to override the default group of the sudoers file.
 It must be specified as a numeric group ID (not a group name).

 sudoers mode=mode

 The sudoers_mode argument can be used to override the default file mode for the sudoers file.
 It should be specified as an octal value.

 For more information on configuring sudo.conf(5), please refer to its manual.

 ENVIRONMENT

 The following environment variables may be consulted depending on the value of the editor and env_editor sudoers settings:

-VISUAL Invoked by visudo as the editor to use
+SUDO_EDITOR Invoked by visudo as the editor to use

+VISUAL Used by visudo if SUDO_EDITOR is not set

-EDITOR Used by visudo if VISUAL is not set
+EDITOR Used by visudo if neither SUDO_EDITOR nor VISUAL is set

 FILES

 /etc/sudo.conf Sudo front end configuration

 /etc/sudoers List of who can run what

 /etc/sudoers.tmp Lock file for visudo

 DIAGNOSTICS

+In addition to reporting sudoers parse errors, visudo may produce the following messages:

 sudoers file busy, try again later.